Computer-Aided-Validation-Laboratory/pyvale/docs/source/examples/basics/ex2_2_vectorsens_disp2d.rst

 .. _sphx_glr_examples_basics_ex2_2_vectorsens_disp2d.py:

-Pyvale example: Custom vector field sensors
+Basics Custom vector field sensors
 ================================================================================

 In this example we build a custom vector field sensor array which mimics the